MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/application-insights.md

 ### Limitations

 - Correlation tracing is currently enabled for custom connectors.
 Other connector types are not yet supported.
-- HTTP requests are only captured in App Insights if the connected service [is also instrumented with App Insights](/azure/azure-monitor/app/app-insights-overview).
+- HTTP requests are only captured in Application Insights if the connected service [is also instrumented with Application Insights](/azure/azure-monitor/app/app-insights-overview).

 ### Using correlation tracing

-When enabled, correlation tracing adds a new telemetry event in the **dependencies** table of the canvas app's App Insights instance.
+When enabled, correlation tracing adds a new telemetry event in the **dependencies** table of the canvas app's Application Insights instance.
 This event is recorded at the time a response from a network call (for supported connectors) is received.
 Dependency events capture details of the network call, including the request and response headers, response status code, and duration of the call.

 :::image type="content" source="media/application-insights/correlation-dependencies.png" alt-text="Sample event logged in the dependencies table.":::

-If the connected service is also instrumented with App Insights, an additional telemetry event capturing the request is generated in the **requests** table of the service's App Insights instance.
+If the connected service is also instrumented with Application Insights, an additional telemetry event capturing the request is generated in the **requests** table of the service's Application Insights instance.
 Some Azure Services, such as Azure Functions can be instrumented without any coding from the Azure portal.
-Both the canvas app (or multiple apps) and connected services can be instrumented with the same App Insights instance.
+Both the canvas app (or multiple apps) and connected services can be instrumented with the same Application Insights instance.

 :::image type="content" source="media/application-insights/correlation-requests.png" alt-text="Sample event logged in the requests table.":::